kpavlov/jreactive-8583/README.md

 1. [jPOS][jpos] library is not free for commercial use.
 2. [j8583][j8583] is free but does not offer network client

-Solution: **"J-Reactive-8583"** ISO8583 Client and Server built on top of excellent Netty asynchronous messaging framework with the help of j8583.
+Solution: **"J-Reactive-8583"** ISO8583 Client and Server built on top of excellent [Netty][netty] asynchronous messaging framework with the help of [j8583][j8583] for encoding/decoding.
 It is distributed under Apache License 2.0.

 ## Supported Features